Danatts/nvim/README.md

 curl -fLo ~/.config/nvim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-4. Run `nvim` on the terminal to initialize Neovim and click Enter to everything you are asked for until has
+4. Run `nvim` on the terminal to initialize Neovim and press `enter` until vim has started.
-initialized

 5. Type `PlugInstall` on command mode in order to install the plugins.